-Videotapes lose part
+Videotapes lose part of their picture and

-you play them.
-Even if you don't play them that often, the signal is
+play them that often, the signal is steadily deteriorating

-seen someone bring in a precious videotape that no longer has sound or
+bring in a precious videotape that no longer has sound or

 has snow running through the middle of the screen and there is no way to recover

 the picture or audio once it is gone!

 By having your videos converted now, before they

 deteriorate, you will keep your favorite memories alive in

 the highest quality possible.
 Unlike videotapes, the

 digital recordings on DVD are designed to last well over

 A DVD will hold up to 2 hours of video footage without

 losing quality.
 Additional DVD copies are economical.
 We

 offer fast processing - usually 1 or 2 business days for a

 DVD archive transfer.

 Economical DVD Archive:

 By this method, your entire videotape is transferred to

 DVD as is.
 There are no custom titles pages or custom

-are automatically included about every
+are automatically included about every 3-5 minutes for

 |Number of Tapes